Building a 2023 content marketing plan will require careful consideration and strategy to earn new business and build your following this year.

 For example, when I launched this blog in June, I actually developed the content ideas for the entire year.
 So this blog you’re reading right now was something I was thinking about six months ago.

 You should be doing the same thing as you plan out your content marketing strategy for the year.
 Don’t just blog based on SEO research and keywords.
 Instead, blog based on what your consumers need.
+(Read more in: I’m Not a Robot.
+I’m a Freelance Writer for People First and Algorithms Second).
 This will help you immensely as you work to convert website visitors into prospects and prospects into customers.

 If you don’t know what content might help your audience, ask them.
 Social media polling could help you gain some insights and ideas now so you can develop outstanding content in 2021.